Posted on 24 May 2021

 An introduction to epigenetic alterations by the American Aging Association

-The level, type and distribution of epigenetic alteration changes throughout an organism’s life, thereby changing the expression of genes in a ways that deleterious to the organism.
+The level, type and distribution of epigenetic alteration changes throughout an organism’s life, thereby changing the expression of genes in ways that deleterious to the organism.
 Important genes could be turned off, thereby causing cells to function poorly or die.
 Conversely, epigenetic changes can render a gene overactive and result in transcriptional noise, in which the production of large amounts of RNA from certain genes drowns out the signals of other more important RNA.
 Studies have found age-associated changes in the expression of genes involved in inflammation, mitochondrial function and lysosomal degradation (the cell’s ‘garbage disposal’ system, used to remove damaged components).
 Through these changes, epigenetic alterations may impair cellular function and promote age-related disease.

 DNA damage can introduce changes in the epigenome.
 Mutations in your DNA increase as you age (see Genomic Instability).
 Most DNA damage is repaired, but epigenetic changes can remain at the repair site.
 In particular, when both strands of the DNA double helix are broken, an unprogrammed epigenetic shutting down of genes can occur, both by causing DNA methylation and by promoting chromatin restructuring.
 Lifestyle factors that may affect epigenetic alterations have been identified, such as diet, physical activity and stress.